Skip to main content

 Payments can fail for several reasons, including insufficient funds, expired or incorrect card details, bank restrictions, or payment processor declines.
 The exact reason is usually provided by the payment processor.

 This depends on the payment method being used.
-Some payment processors (such as Stripe for recurring payments) may automatically retry failed payments, while others require manual action.
+Stripe automatically retries failed recurring membership payments.
+GoCardless payments are not automatically retried and need to be retried manually.
+Non-recurring payments (single purchases) are not retried at all.
 Check the relevant payment method section in this guide for details.

 What happens to the customer's membership if their payment fails?